Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 6.6  Create a user account:

-Choose one of the following options:

-6.6a  Unencrypted or LUKS:

     # zfs create rpool/home/YOURUSERNAME
     # adduser YOURUSERNAME
     # cp -a /etc/skel/.[!.]* /home/YOURUSERNAME
     # chown -R YOURUSERNAME:YOURUSERNAME /home/YOURUSERNAME

-6.6b  eCryptfs:

-    # apt install ecryptfs-utils

-    # zfs create -o compression=off -o mountpoint=/home/.ecryptfs/YOURUSERNAME \
-          rpool/home/temp-YOURUSERNAME
-    # adduser --encrypt-home YOURUSERNAME
-    # zfs rename rpool/home/temp-YOURUSERNAME rpool/home/YOURUSERNAME

-The temporary name for the dataset is required to work-around [a bug in ecryptfs-setup-private](https://bugs.launchpad.net/ubuntu/+source/ecryptfs-utils/+bug/1574174).
-Otherwise, it will fail with an error saying the home directory is already mounted; that check is not specific enough in the pattern it uses.

-**Note:** Automatically mounted snapshots (i.e. the `.zfs/snapshots` directory) will not work through eCryptfs.
-You can do another eCryptfs mount manually if you need to access files in a snapshot.
-A script to automate the mounting should be possible, but has not yet been implemented.

 6.7  Add your user account to the default set of groups for an administrator: